-Netexplo, an independent observatory that studies the impact of digital tech on society and business, has been a UNESCO partner since 2011.
+Netexplo, an independent observatory that studies the impact of digital tech on society and business, is a UNESCO partner since 2011.

 It was created in 2007 by Martine Bidegain and Thierry Happe with the support of the French Senate and Ministry of Innovation and the Digital Economy.

 The Netexplo Observatory takes a unique, innovative approach to the study of digital society.
 Through its international spotting network, made up of globally renowned universities in the technology sphere, Netexplo explores the world for new uses of digital tech.

 The UNESCO Netexplo Forum will be held on 14-15 April 2021 – on line sur cette page and http://netexplo.com and will consists of two parts: the Netexplo Innovation Forum 2021 and the Netexplo Linking Cities Forum.

 14 April 2021

 The Innovation Forum 2021 will showcase 10 breakthrough digital innovations with the potential of profound and lasting impact on the digital society.
 The innovations are spotted worldwide through a year-long work by the Netexplo University Network, made up of globally renowned universities in the technology domain.
 Some among the most promising global innovators in digital technologies will present their views and discuss about the trends that are shaping our futures.
 More information